Main

 Happy cloud

 Looking for a job often feels chaotic.
-At first, everything seems manageable — you apply to a few roles, maybe bookmark some jobs, keep a few notes.
-But very quickly the process gets out of control.
+At first, everything seems manageable.
+You apply to a few roles, save a couple of links, maybe keep notes somewhere.
+But after a few weeks, the process starts falling apart.

 Most people don’t have a system for their job search.
 They apply when they feel like it, save links in random places, sometimes use a spreadsheet, sometimes don’t.